denkungsart/filmmakers-api/docs/authentication.md

 ## OAuth

-Filmmakers API supports the OAuth flow with refresh tokens.
+The Filmmakers API supports the OAuth flow with refresh tokens.

-### Setting up OAuth Access
+### Setting Up OAuth Access

 Once you have been issued an API key with OAuth Authorization enabled, you can use the following configuration from your client code:

 [Filmmakers OpenID Configuration](https://www.filmmakers.eu/.well-known/openid-configuration)

-See example on how to fetch the OAuth Access Token with curl.
+See the example below on how to fetch the OAuth Access Token with curl.

 ```shell
 export CLIENT_ID="your-client-id-goes-here"